-4.3.7.2. solution Interface
+4.3.8.2. solution Interface

 You need to present the problem as a Solution instance to the Solver.
-So you need to have a class that implements the Solution interface:
+So your class needs to implement the Solution interface:

 '''

 public interface Solution {

 S getScore();

 void setScore(S score);

 Collection<? extends Object> getProblemFacts();

 }

 '''